Darksiend/DI-Bootcamp/Week6/Exam/testJavascript.md

           });
         ```

-    Answer: SUCCESS! with State Pending
+    Answer: SUCCESS! with State Resolve

 26. What will be displayed by the following code, after 2 seconds?